School of Global Studies and Partnerships

 The School of Global Studies and Partnerships sponsors presentations from noteworthy speakers to provide background and commentary on important global issues, whether economic, geopolitical, social or other.
 The speakers add significant international perspective for the OSU community, and allow students and faculty access to top global thought leaders and insight into trends that are facing the world.

-Application to the School of Global Studies Graduate Program is made through a central online application process administered by the Oklahoma State University Graduate College.
+Application to the School of Global Studies and Partnerships Graduate Program is made through a central online application process administered by the Oklahoma State University Graduate College.

 English Proficiency Requirement

-The School of Global Studies does not have English proficiency requirements beyond those required by the OSU Graduate College (https://admissions.okstate.edu/information/international/admission-requirements.html).
+The School of Global Studies and Partnerships does not have English proficiency requirements beyond those required by the OSU Graduate College (https://admissions.okstate.edu/information/international/admission-requirements.html).